-2.4 Aerosol Particle physical properties
+2.4 Aerosol physical properties

-Aerosol-particle physical properties were determined at ATTO during the entire campaign at 60 m height.
-Mass concentration and particle size distribution were measured by an Optical Particle Sizer (OPS, TSI model 3330; size range: 0.3-10 μm); sampling every at 5 min resolution (Andreae et al., 2015).
-Equivalent black carbon concentrations (BCe) were obtained by a MAAP (Multi Angle Absorption Photometer), and the spectral dependency of particle absorption coefficients was determined using a 7-wavelength Aethalometer (Model AE33), both with 1 min resolution.
-Multi Angle Absorption Photometer (MAAP, Model 5012, Thermo Electron Group, USA; $\lambda = 670$ nm), based on light absorption measurements at 637 nm.
-An absorption cross section value of 6.6 m2 g was used for the conversion of measured absorption coefficients into BCe concentrations (Petzold et al., 2005).
-Soot, mineral dust, and biogenic particles are light absorbers (Moosmüller et al., 2009; 2011; Guyon et al., 2004; Andreae and Gelencsér 2006) and may contribute to the observed BCe signal.
+Aerosol physical properties were determined at ATTO during the entire campaign at 60 m height.
+Mass concentration and size distribution were measured by an Optical Particle Sizer (OPS, TSI model 3330; size range: $0.3-10~\mu m$) at 5 min resolution (Andreae et al., 2015).
+Equivalent black carbon concentrations (BC_e) were obtained by a Multi Angle Absorption Photometer (MAAP, Model 5012, Thermo Electron Group, USA; $\lambda = 670~nm$), based on light absorption measurements at 637 nm.
+An absorption cross section value of 6.6 m2 g was used for the conversion of measured absorption coefficients into BC_e concentrations (Petzold et al., 2005).
+Soot, mineral dust, and biogenic particles are light absorbers (Moosmüller et al., 2009; 2011; Guyon et al., 2004; Andreae and Gelencsér 2006) and may contribute to the observed BC_e signal.
 The relative contributions of particle sources to BC_e can be investigated by considering the absorption spectral variability, by means of the so called Absorption Ångström Exponent (AAE).
 Soot from fossil fuel combustion typically shows AAE close to 1.0, while particles impacted by dust emissions show AAE greater than 2 (Bergstrom et al., 2007).
 Studies indicate that samples impacted by biomass burning aerosols show AAE in the range of 1.5-2.0 (Bergstrom et al., 2007; Rizzo et al., 2011).
-The spectral dependency of particle absorption coefficients was monitored using a 7-wavelength Aethalometer (Model AE33, Magee Scientific Company, USA, $\lambda = 370, 470, 520, 590, 660, 880, and 950$ nm), compensated for filter loading and multiple scattering effects (Rizzo et al., 2011).
-Particle scattering coefficients were obtained at three wavelengths using an Integrating Nephelometer (Ecotech, model Aurora 3000).
-Details), compensated for truncation errors (Müller et al., 2011).
+The spectral dependency of particle absorption coefficients was monitored using a 7-wavelength Aethalometer (Model AE33, Magee Scientific Company, USA, $\lambda = 370$, 470, 520, 590, 660, 880, and 950 nm), compensated for filter loading and multiple scattering effects (Rizzo et al., 2011).
+Particle scattering coefficients were obtained at three wavelengths using an Integrating Nephelometer (Ecotech, model Aurora 3000), compensated for truncation errors (Müller et al., 2011).
 All measurements were taken under dry conditions (RH<50%).
 More details of the instrumentation setup are given by Andreae et al. (2015).

-2.5 Characterization of aerosol plume advection 2.4 Modeling,
+2.5 Characterization of aerosol plume advection

-To assess advection of the African aerosol plumes heading towards the Amazon during the sampling period, data from multiple platforms (ground-based and orbital remote sensing and meteorological data-modelling tools) were integrated in a complementary way.
+To assess advection of the African aerosol plumes heading towards the Amazon during the sampling period, data from multiple platforms (ground-based and orbital remote sensing and modelling tools) were integrated in a complementary way.
 Air mass backward trajectories were calculated using the Hybrid Single Particle Lagrangian Integrated Trajectory (HYSPLIT) Model from the NOAA Air Resource Laboratory, USA, (National Oceanic and Atmospheric Administration), indicating the airflow toward the ATTO site (Draxler and Rolph, 2015).
 Thus, dust source areas were inferred by tracking individual dust plumes back to their place of origin (Schepanski et al., 2012) as well as determining transport paths.
-Ten-day backward Trajectories were calculated at three different heights within the atmospheric boundary layer (50, 500, and 1000 m)-up to 240 h previous.
-Every 24 h from 19-March to 25-April 2015, a trajectory was calculated with a finishing point at the center of the ATTO site (S 2° 08.752', W 59° 00.335'), at 19-h19:00- (UTC) (i.e., 15:00 local time).
+Ten-day backward trajectories were calculated at three different heights within the atmospheric boundary layer (50, 500, and 1000 m).
+Every 24 h from 19 March to 25 April 2015, a trajectory was calculated with a finishing point at the ATTO site (S 2° 08.752', W 59° 00.335'), at 19:00 (UTC) (i.e., 15:00 local time).